YogiHa/pokedex/README.md

     app.use(cors(corsOptions)); // line 41
     ```

-    at `~/pokedex/index.js`.
+    at `~/pokedex/index.js` and run server again.
 In case your front end isn't running on port 3000, add your port to `whiteList` domains at this file

     and type